ICC International Centre for ADR: Traineeship

-6 months traineeship, starting on 3 January 2018.
+6 months traineeship starting on 2 July 2018.
 The trainee will work with the ICC International Centre for ADR (“Centre”), which is in charge of all cases filed under the ICC Mediation, Expertise, Dispute Board and DOCDEX Rules.

 The Centre is separate from the ICC International Court of Arbitration (“Court”) but collaborates with the latter where needed.
 Together, they constitute the ICC’s Dispute Resolution Services.

 Traineeship with the Centre will allow the successful candidate to incorporate a strong ADR component in his/her background of a future dispute resolver.

 - assisting the team in its daily case-management tasks: